lmarcon/cordova-plugin-nativeaudio/README.md

 Uses highlevel native APIs with a larger footprint. (iOS: AVAudioPlayer).
 Can be stopped / looped and used with multiple voices.
 Can be faded in and out using the delay parameter.

-####Volume & Voices

-The default **volume** is 1.0, a lower default can be set by using a numerical value from 0.1 to 1.0.

-By default, there is 1 **vice**, that is: one instance that will be stopped & restarted on play().
-If there are multiple voices (number greater than 0), it will cycle through voices to play overlapping audio.

-Change the float-based **delay** parameter to increase the fade-in/fade-out timing.

-###Playback

 * params
  * id - string unique ID for the audio file
- * assetPath - the relative path to the audio asset within the www directory
+ * assetPath - the full path to the audio asset
  * volume - the volume of the preloaded sound (0.1 to 1.0)
  * voices - the number of multichannel voices available
  * successCallback - success callback function
  * errorCallback - error callback function

+####Volume & Voices

+The default **volume** is 1.0, a lower default can be set by using a numerical value from 0.1 to 1.0.

+By default, there is 1 **voice**, that is: one instance that will be stopped & restarted on play().
+If there are multiple voices (number greater than 0), it will cycle through voices to play overlapping audio.

+Change the float-based **delay** parameter to increase the fade-in/fade-out timing.

+###Playback

 ```javascript
 play: function (id, successCallback, errorCallback, completeCallback)